wayne923/leetpython/docs/The-1hr-Guide-To-Python/03_Programming Fundamentals/12_Functions.md

+---
+title: "Functions"
+description: "Dive into the world of Python functions and learn how to create reusable and modular code.
+Understand the basics of function definition, return statements, and various types of function parameters, including positional, default, and variable-length parameters."
+keywords: [Python functions, function definition, function parameters, return statement, positional parameters, default parameters, variable-length parameters, args, kwargs, reusable code, modular programming]
+---

 # Functions

 Functions are in many ways the heart of Python programming, acting as reusable blocks of code designed to perform a specific task or return a value.
 There are many advantages to building a function-